Oklahoma Sooners football: The wishbone offense

 In the 1970s, several college football teams began implementing the wishbone offense, a run-based scheme designed to expand the possibilities of the option offense by placing three rushers in the backfield behind the quarterback.
 In a traditional option play, the quarterback determines which rusher carries the ball by reading the alignment of the defense.
 The wishbone relies on the triple option, in which the quarterback has three potential candidates to carry the ball (himself and two backfield rushers).
 One innovation of the wishbone was to place a third rusher in the backfield to serve as a lead blocker.
-Head coach Fairbanks and offensive coordinator Barry Switzer were among the early adopters of the wishbone and used it to widespread success in Norman.
+Head coach Fairbanks and offensive coordinator Barry Switzer were among the early adopters of the wishbone and used it to widespread success.
 Their 1970 team tied an Alabama squad that also used the wishbone in the Astro-Bluebonnet Bowl.
 During the next season, the Sooners beat No. 17 USC, No. 3 Texas and No. 6 Colorado in consecutive weeks.
 After these wins, Oklahoma was ranked second in the country ahead of a "Game of the Century" matchup against top-ranked Nebraska.
 On November 25, Nebraska edged Oklahoma, 35–31, Oklahoma's only loss of the season.
 Nebraska went on to win the national championship with a 13–0 record, while Oklahoma went on to beat No. 5 Auburn in the Sugar Bowl to finish the season ranked second.
 Led by quarterback Jack Mildren and running back Greg Pruitt, Oklahoma's wishbone offense averaged 44.5 points per game, at the time the second most in team history.
 The offense gained 472.36 rushing yards per game, an FBS record that still stands.
 Pruitt averaged nine yards per carry, and Mildren's performance led to his adopting the moniker "the Godfather of the Wishbone."

-In 1972, the Sooners went 11–1, finishing the year at No. 2 after a Sugar Bowl victory over Penn State.
+In 1972, the Sooners went 11–1 and finished the year at No. 2 after a Sugar Bowl victory over Penn State.
 Following the season, Fairbanks left Oklahoma to become the head coach of the New England Patriots.